TheBigPhoneStore/Alan-Extension/privacy_policy.md

 ## 1. Information We Handle

 The Extension is designed to minimize data handling.
-We **do not collect or store any of your personal information** on our servers.
+We **do not collect or store any of your personal information**.

 To provide its features, the Extension processes the following information:

 - **Ticket ID:** The Extension reads the ticket ID directly from the Tidio URL you are currently viewing.
-- **No Local Storage:** The Extension does not store any persistent data in your browser’s local storage.

 ---